 - Chief executives, directors and senior fellows at think tanks and nonpartisan bodies as well as experienced journalists covering natural resources related issues

 The course will take place at the Blavatnik School of Government in Oxford, UK.
 The course is delivered in English.

-A limited number of scholarships will be offered on a competitive basis to public sector applicants from select resource-rich countries: Democratic Republic of Congo, Ghana, Guinea, Mexico, Mongolia, Nigeria, Peru, Senegal, Tanzania, Tunisia, and Uganda.
+A limited number of scholarships will be offered on a competitive basis to public sector applicants from select resource-rich countries: Colombia, Democratic Republic of Congo, Ghana, Guinea, Mexico, Mongolia, Nigeria, Peru, Senegal, Tanzania, Tunisia, and Uganda.
 In exceptional cases, scholarship applications from outstanding candidates from other countries may also be considered.
 These can partially or fully cover tuition and, in select cases, may assist with travel.
 A bursary application must be completed by the closing date to be eligible for these awards.

 This year we are also offering additional bursaries for childcare costs associated with attendance.
 This is intended to enable participants to attend who otherwise might not be able to because of childcare needs.
 Requests will be assessed on a case-by-case basis, dependent on need.

 Our programmes immerse you in the intellectual culture of Oxford, the oldest university in the English-speaking world.
 Its excellence and international profile rivals that of any university in the world, and the University has been educating global leaders for over 800 years.